 \subsection{Performance Evaluation with Competing Models}

-In this subsection, we conduct performance comparisons with models trained with GFIQA-20k data.
-Due to the lack of baselines in the generalized face IQA task, we first came up with diverse baseline models from different upstream tasks.
-Specifically, we selected ArcFace \cite{deng2019arcface} pretrained on a refined face recognition dataset MS1M \cite{guo2016ms}, Koncept512 \cite{hosu2020koniq} pretrained on a general IQA dataset KonIQ-10k \cite{hosu2020koniq}, and ResNet50 \cite{he2016deep} pretrained on the image classification dataset ImageNet \cite{deng2009imagenet}.
-We finetuned these models on the GFIQA-20k training subset and report the results in Table \ref{tab:performance}.
-As can be seen, by simply transfer learning, all the baseline models achieved high performance (over 0.95 SRCC).
-The result demonstrates the effectiveness of the collected data in handling face IQA task.
+In this subsection, we conduct performance comparisons of models trained with GFIQA-20k data.
+Due to the lack of baselines in the face IQA task, we first created diverse baseline models from different upstream tasks.
+Specifically, we selected ArcFace \cite{deng2019arcface} pretrained on the refined face recognition dataset MS1M \cite{guo2016ms}, Koncept512 \cite{hosu2020koniq} pretrained on the general IQA dataset KonIQ-10k \cite{hosu2020koniq}, and ResNet50 \cite{he2016deep} pretrained on the image classification dataset ImageNet \cite{deng2009imagenet}.
+We finetuned these models on the GFIQA-20k training subset and reported the results in Table \ref{tab:performance}.
+As seen, by simple transfer learning, all the baseline models achieved high performance (over 0.95 SRCC).
+The results demonstrate the effectiveness of the collected data in handling face IQA tasks.

-We further compared the proposed model with five general IQA models BRISQUE~\cite{mittal2012no}, CORNIA~\cite{ye2012unsupervised}, PQR~\cite{zeng2017probabilistic}, HyperIQA~\cite{su2020blindly} and MUSIQ~\cite{ke2021musiq}.
-Here BRISQUE represents a natural scene statistic based IQA method, CORNIA is a traditional learning based method and the rest are SOTA in-the-wild IQA models.
-Among all the competing models, the proposed model outperformed the others by all three criteria.
-We also observe that the transfer learned model ResNet50 performed even slightly better than the competing SOTA IQA models.
-This is probably because the cropping strategy applied in HyperIQA and MUSIQ damages facial structures which are, however, crucial to the task.